cosmos/cosmos-sdk/indexer/base/README.md

     end
 ```

-`Initialize` must be called before any other method and should only be invoked once. `InitializeModuleSchema` should be called at most once for every module with logical data.
+`InitializeModuleSchema` should be called at most once for every module with logical data and all calls to should happen even before `Initialize` is called.
+After that `Initialize` MUST be called before any other method and should only be invoked once.

 Sources will generally only call `InitializeModuleSchema` and `OnObjectUpdate` if they have native logical decoding capabilities.
 Usually, the indexer framework will provide this functionality based on `OnKVPair` data and `IndexableModule` implementations.